 - to a person who has purchased, conveyed, or entered into contracts to purchase or convey an interest in real property four or more times in the preceding 12 months.

 Transfers into a trust do not constitute an exception, although transfers by an existing trustee are excepted.
 So creating a land trust is not a means around the seven-day notice requirement.

 No time period is specified during which a lender must act on the notice, if at all.
 The actual effect of this statute remains to be seen, particularly since the only sanction is to allow a prospective purchaser to back out of a contract before closing (not after).

 Effect of the Mortgage Fraud Act

 The Residential Mortgage Fraud Act requires virtually anyone connected with a real estate transaction (including real estate brokers, mortgage brokers, escrow officers, attorneys, etc.) to report to an authorized government agency suspicious activity that may involve real estate fraud.
 Tex.
-Gov´t Code § 402.031.
+Gov't Code § 402.031.
 Question: Is failure to give the seven-day notice required "suspicious?"
 Future cases may answer this question in the affirmative.
 While Property Code section 5.016 may be largely toothless, fraud sanctions can be severe.
-Accordingly, as a matter of best practice, the seven-day notice should be given unless there is a specific exception is available.
+Accordingly, as a matter of best practice, the seven-day notice should be given unless there is a specific statutory exception available.

 Even if seven-day notice must be given, it is not necessarily true that a lender will accelerate and foreclose; nor is true that a lender always may take such action.
 As noted above, lenders are generally loathe to accelerate a performing loan.